Field Utility Systems Specialist

 The capacity and commitment to serve globally is essential.
 Field Utility Systems Specialists will typically perform duty abroad in temporary travel status up to 50% of the time.
 Some assignments may be in difficult, harsh and challenging environments.
 Opportunities to live and work overseas are also available and most Field Utility Systems Specialists live abroad at some point in their careers.
 Field Utility Systems Specialists receive benefits and allowances for travel that positively impact their overall compensation.

-Five years of documented experience in a specific trade (electrical, HVAC, plumbing or diesel generator technology) or a minimum of three years of concentrated (single) trade experience combined with an additional two years of experience in the electrical, HVAC plumbing or diesel generator trades (any combination) is required.
+- Or, a minimum of three years of concentrated (single) trade experience combined with an additional two years of experience in the electrical, HVAC, plumbing, or diesel generator trades (any combination)

 ALL POSITIONS REQUIRE RELOCATION TO THE WASHINGTON DC METROPOLITAN AREA.

 All applicants must successfully complete a thorough medical and psychological exam, a polygraph interview and an extensive background investigation.
 US citizenship is required.

 To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last twelve months.
 The issue of illegal drug use prior to twelve months ago is carefully evaluated during the medical and security processing.

 Important Notice: Friends, family, individuals, or organizations may be interested to learn that you are an applicant for or an employee of the CIA.
 Their interest, however, may not be benign or in your best interest.
 You cannot control whom they would tell.
 We therefore ask you to exercise discretion and good judgment in disclosing your interest in a position with the Agency.
 You will receive further guidance on this topic as you proceed through your CIA employment processing.